![]() | > Other English exercises on the same topic: To have someone do something [Change theme] |

 In sentence 1, the verb in the infinitive has an active meaning: The young sister has acted!
 She has worked!

-In sentence 2, the verb in the infinitive has passive meaning: The young sister has endured the action!
+In sentence 2, the verb in the infinitive has a passive meaning: The young sister has endured the action!
 She was driven home.

 Once that distinction between active and passive forms has been made and understood, things are becoming much simpler!